Types of Deeds

 Court-Order Deeds

-State statutes stipulate the different kinds of deeds that are executed pursuant to court order, including deeds by administrators and executors, sheriff's deeds, master deeds, and other types of deeds that are executed without the consent of the owner or, through a will, such as an executor deed.
+State statutes stipulate the kinds of deeds that are executed pursuant to court order, including deeds by administrators and executors, sheriff's deeds, master deeds, and other types of deeds that are executed without the consent of the owner or, through a will, such as an executor deed.
 Most court-order deeds also list the actual price of the real estate as consideration.